dojobo/PGH-Love-Data-Week/index.md

 ----------

 ## Monday, 2/8
+### <a name="mon-cmu-1"></a>Data Visualization Recommended Practices
+**12-1pm** // hosted by the Carnegie Mellon University Libraries
+>Data visualization, or the techniques used to visually display or communicate data, is an obvious output of our research or data analysis.
+Being able to effectively communicate your data to an audience is a necessary part of any project.
+How to harness visualization tools to tell a story will be presented in this short workshop.
+We will discuss how different types of graphs and charts are perceived and how they can be used to answer different questions, as well as what aspects of graphs make for effective storytelling.

+More info and RSVP: [https://cmu.libcal.com/event/7395150](https://cmu.libcal.com/event/7395150)

 ### <a name="mon-hsls-1"></a>Introduction to Research Data Management
-**2-3 PM** // Hosted by the Health Sciences Library System @ The University of Pittsburgh
+**2-3 PM** // hosted by the Health Sciences Library System @ The University of Pittsburgh
 >In this class, learn the fundamentals of keeping your data secure and organized through brief introductions to the core areas of data management: file storage and organization, file documentation, data preservation, and data publication and/or data sharing.
 This class is intended for graduate students and researchers who are working on long-term research projects, or for anyone who wants to make sure their personal files are safe for the long-term.

 More info and RSVP: [https://www.hsls.pitt.edu/instruction/introduction-research-data-management/3074](https://www.hsls.pitt.edu/instruction/introduction-research-data-management/3074)